Relief, Anxiety As Europe Resumes AstraZeneca Jabs - UrduPoint

 "Frankly, I won't do it, I don't trust it.
 They banned it, then they put it back, so there is a problem," said Serena Cherif, another resident of Paris.

+"But they told me I didn't need to worry, that all the tests had been done.
+So I am not concerned.
+All my colleagues have already been vaccinated and had no problems, so it's okay," the 20-year-old said.

+In Madrid, Laura, a 28-year-old prison officer, said the news of the suspension of the vaccinations had worried her.

-"When I saw the news, I got very nervous, to tell you the truth," said Laura, a 28-year-old prison officer in Madrid.
+"When I saw the news, I got very nervous, to tell you the truth.
+I will get the second injection because the damage is already done, but yes, I am worried about the potential long-term effects on my body," she said.

 "You must trust in the science.
 There are people who smoke a packet of cigarettes a day and don't think about it, and then worry about a little jab like this!" she said.